 We are one week into December but I still have to bake for two more cookie swaps, two more holiday parties, and many holiday gifts.
 When I am not baking cookies, I am eating cookies.
 This weekend I am also looking forward to attending a few classes at the gym (to burn off some of those cookies), finishing my Christmas shopping and attending our local annual Winter Festival.
 With less than three weeks away, Christmas will be here before we know it.
 What is remaining on your holiday to-do list?

-8 oz. semisweet or bittersweet chocolate, coarsely chopped
+- 8 ounces semisweet or bittersweet chocolate coarsely chopped